Dee-Des/record_reviews/README.md

 - As a Site User I can view a paginated list of records so that I can select which record I want to view
 - As a Site User I can click on a record so that I can read the full text
-- As a Site User/Admin I can view reviews on an individual record So that I can read the conversation 4.
+- As a Site User/Admin I can view reviews on an individual record So that I can read the conversation
+- As a Site User I can register an account so that I can review a record 4.
 5.
 6.